 SQL 2014 Developer, Part 10 of 13: Partitions4 videos

 SQL 2014 Developer, Part 11 of 13: Complex Querying4 videos

 SQL 2014 Developer, Part 12 of 13: Coding Techniques3 videos

 SQL 2014 Developer, Part 13 of 13: Working with XML4 videos

-- Project feedback from working professionals
+- Taught by working professionals

 As a Microsoft SQL DBA-Developer, you will learn to design and create databases, implement data security procedures, use T-SQL to code scripts to access and update data, optimize SQL databases, manage transactions, organize data into views, and work with XML.